-With the new app, you will log in to your Destiny account and manage your ebook and audiobook downloads that way.
-After installing the app, just fill in URL wbb15427.follettshelf.com and your Destiny username (student ID number) & network password.
-Here is an instruction sheet with some details.
+To use this app, you fill in URL wbb15427.follettshelf.com and your Destiny username (student ID number) & network password.
+Here is an instruction sheet with more details.
+View the video below for an overview of how it works.

 The mobile app is not the only way to read or listen to these books.
 On any web browser, visit http://wbb15427.follettshelf.com/and enter your Destiny username (student ID number) & network password to check out and read/listen to these books.